emilianolch/donateapp/README.md

 ## Live demo

 The main branch is automatically deployed to Heroku.
-You can access the app at https://donate.emiliano.cloudns.nz/ You can use the default admin user to access the admin panel.
+You can access the app at https://donate.emiliano.cloudns.nz/

+Use the default admin user to access the admin panel.

 ## TODO